the definitive guide to

 One of the most immediate ways that workforce management solutions can deliver value to many businesses is by improving scheduling processes to minimize absenteeism and lost worktime.
 After all, when key personnel aren’t where they’re supposed to be, when they’re supposed to be, the impact felt by businesses is acutely negative.

-Across all industries, according to data from the U.S. Bureau of Labor Statistics, the overall employee absence rate in 2018 was 2.9 percent, while the lost worktime rate — that is, absence as a percent of hours usually worked — stood at 1.5 percent.
-In other words, on a given workday in America, nearly three out of 100 employees were MIA.
+Across all industries, the U.S. Bureau of Labor Statistics reported that the overall employee absence rate in 2019 was 2.8 percent, while the lost worktime rate — that is, absence as a percent of hours usually worked — stood at 1.4 percent.

 If the number at your organization is higher than that, it’s a clear sign that something’s gone awry.
 You should research workforce management solutions specifically designed to augment organizational scheduling capabilities — many of which can reduce overhead expenses, too.